When there is a job to be done, we are all relying on our team to do it, and we all give our best to complete the job.

 - Show that the company is here for each team member, not that they just need to be here for the company.
 When someone gets sick, send the get well card, or remember the birthdays and organize a small office party (don’t forget the chocolate).

 - Appreciate their work, not only through the paycheck and bonuses but on words and acts as well.
 Did you know that the main reason people change jobs is not the money?
-One of the main reason they decide to do that is because they are feeling underappreciated and unrecognized by their superiors.
+One of the main reasons they decide to do that is because they are feeling underappreciated and unrecognized by their superiors.
 Even 82% of job resignations is because of this reason, according to the recent research made by Inc. magazine.

 We have made it applying some of these techniques, and we can see some improvements in the first week of the “experiment”.
-We will continue in this direction, and we hope to bring our teamwork and communication close to a perfection.
+We will continue in this direction, and we hope to bring our teamwork and communication close to perfection.

 We would love to hear from you and to learn what do you do to make your team more productive?
 What is your trick?
 Feel free to share your tips with us, we will be happy to hear them!